TULiberalArts/University-Community-Collaborative/pages/videoes.md

 ## Awards

-The following list of awards were accomplished by our amazing students through various programs or filmss throughtout the Philadelphia areas.
+The following list of awards were accomplished by our amazing students through various programs or films throughtout the Philadelphia areas.
 Most of theses are for award winning films!

 - PhillyCAM 2nd Annual Impact Award, 2012
 - Best Documentary Award, Mashed Media Festival in April, 2015